By using this site, you agree to the Privacy Policy and Terms of Use.

 Ingredients

-• 1 cup extra virgin olive oil (for the core silky texture; use light olive oil if preferred)
+• 1 cup extra virgin olive oil or a blend of olive and neutral oil

-• 2 garlic cloves, minced (classic aioli punch)
+• 2 garlic cloves, finely minced or crushed

 Instructions